 While everyone wants to improve education, our good intentions are making unintentional mistakes.Research says that dual enrollment increase the numbers, makes it easier for students to earn college degree efficiently.
 84 percent of dual enrollment students go to college later on.

 But in this race of figures, are we missing on the quality of instruction?
 Maybe yes because the easiest way to increase enrollment is to lower the bar.
+This arises an important question, do we want 100 excellent graduates that can innovate, invent and solve currents problems in a different way or do we want 1000 average graduates who are happy with their job and have no desire for innovate and invent?
+In my opinion, we need both kinds of students.

 Some of the colleges are even susceptible about the quality of education these dual enrollment students get, that’s why one-third of colleges won’t accept their credits.